galdam/MarsClock/DevDocs/epaper.md

 - Source and Gate: Gate drivers are arranged along the vertical axis, one on each row.
 Gates are triggered one at a time.
 The source drivers are arranged along the horizontal axis, one for each column of pixels.
 Source drivers are activated at the same time.
 - LUT : Look up table.
 - Booster : the supply of charge.
 Should be powered off between screen refreshes.
+ - Booster & Regulator: Stores charge
+ - Source Driver : sends signal down the columns
+ - Gate driver : sends signal along the rows
+ - OTP: One time program, preset memory
+ - LUT: Lookup table of patterns
+ - VCOM: Voltage across the front of the screen.
+ - Frame  Memory: the SRAM where the graphics are stored.
+ VCI: Power input pin for the chip.
+ SPI: serial peripheral interface
+ MCU: microcontroller
+ POR: Power-on reset, the default status

 See this article for a high level introduction to the gate/source: